The Thing on the Bottom of the Lake

 The Vintage Rookie

+This the third book in the George Grant Series.
+It starts 35 years after George graduates from high school.
+In the summer after George graduates an essential farm worker leaves and George is unable to find a replacement.
 George must forego college and give up his dream to play professional baseball.
 Keeping the farm running is the top priority.
 His brother Roy is still in high school.
 It takes more than a year to find a replacement farm worker and by then George and Marcy Caldwell, his high school sweetheart, are married and managing the farm as a successful family business.

 Even though George can’t leave the farm, he and Roy continue to practice baseball.
 As he ages, George’s pitching speed and accuracy improve.
 He still gets tingles in his hands and arms and he still sees a baseball flying through the air in slow motion.

 Finally, when George is 54, he and Marcy, accompanied by Roy and his wife Sally, go to Phoenix for an early spring vacation.
 It is still winter on the farm but the Cactus League baseball spring training season is in full swing in the Valley of the Sun.
 They plan to enjoy the warm weather and watch some baseball games.